rsfreitas/go-agentx/README.md

 ## State

-The library implements all variable types (Integer, OctetString, Null, ObjectIdentifier, IPAddress, Counter32, Gauge32, TimeTicks, Opaque, Counter64, NoSuchObject, NoSuchInstance, EndOfMIBView), but only some of the requests (Get, GetNext, GetBulk).
-Set-requests and Traps are not implemented yet.
+The library implements all variable types (Integer, OctetString, Null, ObjectIdentifier, IPAddress, Counter32, Gauge32, TimeTicks, Opaque, Counter64, NoSuchObject, NoSuchInstance, EndOfMIBView), but only some of the requests (Get, GetNext, GetBulk, Notify).
+Set-requests are not implemented yet.

 ## Helper